Denperidge/html5-boilerplate/README.md

 - JQuery removal

-  For the same reasons as the previous .
+  For the same reasons as the previous.

+- Removal of default js/css

+  My different sites will use different forms of JS/CSS, and thus may be placed in differently named files in different locations.